-Payroll tax rates like income tax, Social Security (6.2 percent each for both employer and employee) and Medicare (1.45 percent each) are set by the IRS.
-However, each state specifies its own rates for income, unemployment and other taxes.
-Below is a state-by-state map showing payroll tax rates including supplemental taxes and workers’ compensation.
+Federal payroll tax rates like income tax, Social Security (6.2% each for both employer and employee), and Medicare (1.45% each) are set by the IRS.
+However, each state specifies its own rates for income, unemployment, and other taxes.
+Below is a state-by-state map showing tax rates, including supplemental taxes and workers’ compensation.

 How Payroll Taxes Work

-In addition to income taxes, Social Security and Medicare — collectively known as Federal Insurance Contribution Act (FICA), are taxes that employers and the self-employed pay to the IRS to maintain payroll compliance.
-The IRS and states also require monies to be paid for unemployment insurance, referred to as the Federal Unemployment Tax Act (FUTA) and State Unemployment Tax Act (SUTA).
-Combined, these are employer payroll taxes.
+In addition to income taxes, Social Security and Medicare—collectively known as Federal Insurance Contribution Act (FICA), are taxes that employers and self-employed workers pay to the IRS to comply with payroll laws.
+The IRS and state tax agencies also require monies to be paid for unemployment insurance, referred to as the Federal Unemployment Tax Act (FUTA) and State Unemployment Tax Act (SUTA), respectively, when doing payroll.
+Combined, these are called employer payroll taxes.

-Select your state from the drop-down box below for specific state-by-state information.
+Select your state from the drop-down box below for specific state-by-state payroll tax rate information.
 You’ll find whether your state has an income tax as well as if they have any local taxes.
 You’ll also find a government link to learn more about your state’s employment taxes.

 Federal Payroll Tax Rates

 At the federal level, in addition to income tax, there are two categories of employment taxes: FUTA and FICA.
 We’ll cover each briefly as you’ll process these as tax deductions on employees’ paychecks.
-You must also pay these taxes on your employees’ behalf, regardless of which state you’re in.
-Payroll software makes it easy with automatic calculations.
+You must also pay these taxes on your employees’ behalf, regardless of the state in which you operate.
+Payroll services like QuickBooks Payroll make it easy because it calculates taxes due automatically, pays them, and guarantees you won’t pay any penalties.
+It’s also easy to set up and process payroll with QuickBooks.

-- Income tax: The tax rate is based on withholdings chosen on employee’s W-4 form
+- Income tax: The tax rate is based on withholdings chosen on the employee’s W-4 form.

-- FUTA: This 6 percent federal tax is to cover unemployment; in most cases, you’ll be credited back 5.4 percent of this amount, resulting in a net tax of .6 percent
+- FUTA: This 6% federal tax is to cover unemployment; in most cases, you’ll be credited back 5.4% of this amount for paying your state taxes on time, resulting in a net tax of .6%.

 State Payroll Tax Rates

-Some states have an income tax; others don’t.
-But all states have state unemployment taxes.
+Some states have an income tax while others don’t.
+However, all states have state unemployment taxes.
 The percentage of SUTA varies by state.
 Each state determines the wage base or minimum earnings required for SUTA to be deducted.
 Of course, they may not call it SUTA.
 They may refer to it as unemployment insurance (UI), for example.

 In addition, the SUTA rates are affected by an employer’s specific unemployment history and industry.
 In addition, some states assign a generic new employer rate that may be higher or lower than what the employer will pay once they have been in business for a period of time, and each state determines the time frame.
 For example, if one employer has higher unemployment claims than another, that employer will pay a higher unemployment rate.

-New employers pay 3.4 percent in SUTA for employees making more than $7,000 per year.
+New employers pay 3.4% in SUTA for employees making more than $7,000 per year.
 They’ve renamed SUTA as State Unemployment Insurance (SUI).
-Existing employers pay between 1.5 percent and 6.2 percent depending on their unemployment experience.
+Existing employers pay between 1.5% and 6.2% depending on their unemployment experience.
 Those who layoff or terminate fewer employees will typically have a lower rate.
 These taxes are calculated on top of the FICA and FUTA taxes that employers in California and all states must pay.

-New Employers pay 3.6 percent in SUTA for employees making more than $11,100 per year.
-They refer to it as Unemployment Insurance Contribution Rate (UI).
-Existing employers pay between .09 percent and 8.3 percent.
+New Employers pay 3.2% in SUTA for employees making more than $11,100 per year.
+They refer to it as a UI contribution rate.
+Existing employers pay between .06% and 7.9%.
 Employers with few unemployment claims may pay nearly 10 times less than those with high unemployment claims.
 In New York, as in most states, it pays to reduce your turnover.

 Other State Payroll Tax Rates

-Some states like Mississippi, Nevada and New Hampshire have no other employment taxes.
+Some states like Nevada and New Hampshire have no other employment taxes.
 However, they’re the exception.
-Most states have state income taxes, supplemental taxes or taxes like workers compensation, disability or local taxes.
+Most states have state income taxes, supplemental taxes, or taxes like workers’ compensation, disability, or local taxes.

 State Income Taxes

-Most states have an income tax.
-They tax a portion of an employee’s income based on withholding tables.
-Each state sets its own withholding tax rates, such as Arizona, which withholds between .08 percent and 5.1 percent, depending on the number of deductions an employee is eligible for.
+Most states have an income tax and tax a portion of an employee’s income based on withholding tables.
+Each state sets its own withholding tax rates, such as Arizona, which withholds between .08% and 5.1%, depending on the number of deductions an employee is eligible for.

-Some states tax supplemental wages like bonuses, commissions, overtime and severance pay as examples.
-About half of U.S. states have no supplemental tax while the rest range from 1.84 percent to 25 percent.
-For instance, in California, employees are taxed 6.6 percent for most supplemental pay but are taxed at 10.23 percent if the supplemental pay is received from a bonus or stock option.
+Some states tax supplemental wages like bonuses, commissions, overtime, and severance pay as examples.
+Less than half of states in the United States have no supplemental tax while the rest range from 1.84% to 11%—with the exception of Vermont that charges 30%.
+For instance, in California, employees are taxed 6.6% for most supplemental pay but are taxed at 10.23% if the supplemental pay is received from a bonus or stock option.

 Workers’ compensation is purchased as private insurance by business owners in most states.
-However, states like New Mexico, Oregon and Washington require it to be paid as a tax.
-As an example, Oregon employees pay 1.4 cents per hour while their employers match that rate for a total of 2.8 cents an hour paid to Oregon to cover state-managed workers’ compensation.
+However, states like New Mexico, Oregon, and Washington require it to be paid as a tax.
+As an example, Oregon employees pay 1.1 cents per hour while their employers match that rate for a total of 2.2 cents an hour paid to Oregon to cover state-managed workers’ compensation.

-Some states like California, Hawaii and New York ensure that workers in their state have disability insurance coverage.
-Therefore, that additional insurance is included as a tax in those states.
-It ranges from 0.19 percent in New Jersey to 1.10 percent in Rhode Island.
+Some states like California, Hawaii, and New York ensure that workers in their state have disability insurance coverage.
+Therefore, additional insurance is included as a tax in those states.
+It ranges from 0.26% in New Jersey to 1.30% in Rhode Island.
 Disability insurance differs from workers’ compensation, which covers on-the-job injuries only, by covering all injuries and health issues that affect a worker’s ability to work.

 Some states have begun to mandate employer-provided sick leave or paid sick time off.
-New York, for example, deducts 0.126 percent of the employee’s weekly wages to cover paid leave for employees in that state.
+New York, for example, deducts 0.27% of the employee’s wages each pay period to cover paid leave for employees in that state.

 Payroll Tax Rate Complexities